 Missed part 1 where we covered indoor spaces?
 You can check it out here!

-Shooting outdoors is a little trickier.
+Video shoots that are outdoors are a little trickier.
 Plenty of corporate videos are shot in outdoor settings and still effectively portray the desired message, but it’s important to note the potential issues or variables that could negatively impact your footage.
 An outdoor shoot is less controllable than that of a production studio or indoor setting – so there are additional preparations that both the video production company and you, the client, can make in order to ensure a successful shoot.

 The preparations for an outdoor shoot must begin well before the actual day of the shoot.
 You may need to scout locations with your video producer to determine the background you’d like best.
 This could range from outside your office building to a city park.
 If filming in a public area, your producer will need to see if a permit is required.

-Here are some factors your producer considers during the location scouting process:
+Here are some factors your producer considers during your video shoot location scouting process:

 - Weather: This is usually the first thing most producers take into consideration for outdoor shoots.
 What are the general weather conditions at this location?
 Windy?
 Cloudy?
 Sunny?
 Humid?